gitcpy/obsidian-remove-html-tag/README.md

 A plugin for obsidian.
 Remove HTML tags from Markdown files.

-If you added HTML tags to md file, it is a trouble to delete those tags.
+If you added HTML tags to md file text, it is a trouble to delete those tags.

 So just get this plugin, and it is very convenient to delete those tags by it.